 I occupied the handicap stall at the local pharmacy on the corner of Sick and Scared.
-The toilet was my only friend at this point and I appreciated its company because the toilet accepted all of my shit.
+The toilet was my only friend at this point and I appreciated its company because the toilet at least took all my shit.

-Dark brown Leather Riding Boots with salt damage around the toes shuffled into the adjacent stall; the boots tapped faster than the average EDM song, then stopped as urine hit the toilet, followed by a euphoric ahhh of relief.
+Dark brown Leather Riding Boots with salt damage around the toes shuffled into the adjacent stall.
+The boots tapped faster than the average EDM beat, then stopped as urine hit the toilet, followed by a euphoric ahhh of relief.

-I slapped the test against my hand the way my Big used to during sorority initiation.
-She hazed me with a paddle decorated with fake gems attached with glitter glue.
-If the restroom’s lights turned off, I would leap backward ten years into the dark basement of an abandoned building with my Sisters.
-The toilet automatically flushed as I moved around in the stall.
+I slapped the test against my hand the way my Big did during sorority initiation.
+She hit me with a paddle decorated with fake gems attached with glitter glue.
+At a certain angle, my hands glitter in the light.

-Regardless if this was the seventh test, I wasn’t crazy for wanting a minus sign instead of an equal sign.
-Right now, joy would be a M-Dash, which translated into: “From now on, use birth control or at least make them wear a condom.
-You might have a child by what’s his ugly, dumbass face.”
+Regardless if this was the seventh test today, I wasn’t crazy for wanting a minus sign instead of an equal sign.
+Right now, joy would be an M-Dash, which meant: “From now on, use birth control, or at least make them wear a condom because you might have a child by what’s his ugly dumbass face.”

 By the third and fourth slap, Leather Riding Boots left without washing her hands.

 Charlie is a nice name for a boy.
-I would teach him to stay away from women though, and encourage homogeneity.
-Then, we would have to skip mass on Saturday afternoons with Father Molaester.
-But shouldn’t they martyr me if I keep this child, that’s all I’m saying.
+I would teach him to stay away from women though, and force homosexuality.
+But then, we would have to skip mass on Saturday afternoons with Father McAlister.
+The church should martyr me if I keep this child, that’s all I’m saying.
 If I love him enough to ruin my moneymakers, then, my baby should have a free pass to love anyone, signed by the Pope.

-“I don’t want D cups,” I said to the toilet.
-I groped my B cups and frowned.
+“I don’t want D cups,” I said to the toilet, groping my B cups with frown.
 “I also don’t want a girl.”

-The test fell on the ground immediately as Red and Blue-Flashing Sketchers squeaked into the stall next to me.
-On my knees, I realized the test stopped short from touching the color-flashing shoes.
+The test fell on the ground as soon as Red and Blue-Flashing Sketchers squeaked into the stall next to me.
+On my hands and knees, I realized the test stopped short from touching the colorful-flashing shoes.

-“Yes,” a small voice said.
+“Okay,” she said.
 Her hand reached for the test, but couldn’t grab the test without scooting off the toilet and putting her feet on the tile again.

 “Here you go,” the little girl said.
 She held the test under the plastic divider between us.

 I pulled my hand back.
-“Can you tell me what’s in the oval?”
+“Can you tell me what you see in the oval?”